Museums & Attractions

 George Washington & Jefferson National Forests -- These two gorgeous forests stretch from one end of Virginia to the other, as well as running into West Virginia, along the Appalachians.
 Hiking, fishing, mountain bicycling and camping, hawk watching, cross-country skiing, horseback riding, orienteering, and nature photography are available.

 Harrisonburg Farmers Market -- Located in the parking lot behind the Municipal Building just south of Downtown.
 Shoppers can purchase fresh produce, flowers, and baked goods in an outdoor market (under a covered pavilion).
-Operating Tuesday and Saturday mornings, April through November.
+Operating Tuesday and Saturday mornings, April through November (and Thursday evenings in the summer!).
 Check the website for special holiday and winter hours.

 Luray Caverns -- An opportunity to visit Eastern America’s most popular caverns are virtually at your doorstep.
 From well-lighted, paved walkways explore cathedral-sized rooms with ceilings 10 stories high, filled with towering stone columns and crystal-clear pools.
 Featuring a Stalacpipe Organ and historic Car & Carriage Museum.